AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex4.md

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/sb1.png)

 In the menu on the left side, go to **Audiences**.
-On this page, you can see an overview of all existing segments.
-Click on the **+ Create audience** button to start creating a new segment.
+On this page, you can see an overview of all existing audiences.
+Click on the **+ Create audience** button to start creating a new audience.

 ![Segmentation](./images/menuseg.png)